 What is Leasehold Enfranchisement?

-The 1993 Leasehold Reform Act gives leaseholders a right, under certain conditions, to purchase the freehold of their properties (Leasehold Enfranchisement) even if the freeholder doesn’t wish to sell.
+Leasehold Enfranchisement is the term given to the process where a leaseholder purchase the freehold their property is in.
+Introduced under the 1993 Leasehold Reform Act, Leasehold Enfranchisement gives leaseholders a right, under certain conditions, to purchase the freehold of their properties even if the freeholder doesn’t wish to sell.

-There are a number of criteria that must be met in order to have a statutory right to enfranchisement.
+There are a number of criteria that must be met in order to have a statutory right to Leasehold Enfranchisement.
 If these criteria are not met, you may still be able to negotiate to purchase the freehold, or you may have a right to extend your lease.
-For more information about how Anderson, Wilde & Harris can advise on leasehold extensions, click here.

 - Not less than half of the lessees must participate in the enfranchisement, or both if there are only two flats.